 1. Sugar Solution Preparation:

 – The first step in making hard seltzer involves preparing a sugar solution.
-Brewers start by dissolving sugar in to create a concentrated sugar wash.
-The amount of sugar used determines the final content of the seltzer.
+Brewers start by dissolving sugar in water to create a concentrated sugar wash.
+The amount of sugar used determines the final alcohol content of the seltzer.

 – The sugar solution is heated to dissolve the sugar completely, creating a clear and syrupy liquid.
 This solution serves as the base for fermentation.